sedo226/art-lou/README.md

 *requires git cli already be installed.*

-In your terminal run the following commands. *A simple server will need to be set up in order for certain project functions to work properly.
+*A simple server will need to be set up in order for certain project functions to work properly.
+Follow the steps below to run art-lou:

-1. clone/download repository
+1. clone/download repository<br>
 *in your terminal:*
 2. cd into art-lou
 3. python -m SimpleHTTPServer